yacosta738/blastkode/content/authors/en/yuniel-acosta.md

 role: Full Stack Developer
 title: yuniel-acosta-en
 ---

-Software engineer with approximately [-YEAR-{2017}] years working in software development.
+Software engineer with approximately \[-YEAR-{2017}] years working in software development.
 Proficiency with front-end and back-end technologies.
 Technology and science enthusiast.
-I am experienced with Web Application Architecture, Software Design Principles and Software Design Patterns.
+I am experienced with Web Application Architecture, Software Design Principles, and Software Design Patterns.
-Interested in object-oriented programming, design patterns, functional programming, domain driven design and microservices.
+Interested in object-oriented programming, design patterns, functional programming, domain-driven design, and microservices.
-I am a versatile person with a wide-ranging skills, eager to learn and ready to face new and tough challenges in or out my country.
+I am a versatile person with wide-ranging skills, eager to learn, and ready to face new and tough challenges in or out of my country.

-Shortly after graduating from [Central University “Marta Abreu” Of Las Villas](https://www.uclv.edu.cu/institucion), I joined the development team at [Desoft](https://www.desoft.cu/en) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Shortly after graduating from [Central University “Marta Abreu” Of Las Villas](https://www.uclv.edu.cu/institucion), I joined the development team at [Desoft](https://www.desoft.cu/en) where I work on a wide variety of interesting and meaningful projects daily.
 I am currently working on [Scanntech](https://www.scanntech.com) in the Data Integration team.